 The departmentfor the third time as a leader in supply chain education according to a survey conducted by Gartner, Inc. Supply chain faculty are nationally and internationally recognized scholars, holding editorships, associate editorships, and editorial board memberships on more than twenty prominent refereed journals.

-The faculty of the Department of Supply Chain and Information Systems work closely with several research centers in the College to encourage a multidisciplinary approach to advance research and promote industry best practices.
-Some of these research centers are listed below.
+The faculty of the Department of Supply Chain and Information Systems work closely with several research centers at Smeal to encourage a multidisciplinary approach to advance research and promote industry best practices.

 Penn State's Center for Supply Chain Research is one of the nation's leading institutions dedicated to research and education in the field of logistics.
 It is organized within the Division of Research of The Mary Jean and Frank P. Smeal College of Business.
 Founded in 1989, the Center represents an interdisciplinary approach to the research and development of state-of-the-art logistics and distribution systems.
 Much of the resource base for the Center is drawn from Penn State's Department of Supply Chain and Information Systems.
 With 34 faculty members and over 1,000 student majors, the department is one of the largest academic concentrations of supply chain education and research in the United States.